-    Tires: New tires can mean big changes for your car, whether you’re sticking with a tried-and-true type or switching over to a new kind of tire.
-Even regular tire rotations throw your car out of alignment, since each tire wears differently.
+Tires: New tires can mean big changes for your car, whether you’re sticking with a tried-and-true type or switching over to a new type of tire.

 Wear: Over time, your car’s parts experience general wear and tear, as joints start to loosen and rubber components begin to lose integrity.
 If left unchecked, this can cause your wheels to continue to lose alignment as you drive.